AdobeDocs/analytics.es-ES/help/implement/vars/config-vars/linkname.md

 ## s.linkName en el editor de código personalizado de AppMeasurement y Launch

-La variable `s.linkName` es una cadena que determina el valor de dimensión de los vínculos personalizados, de descarga o de salida (según lo que sea [`s.linkType`](linktype.md)).
+The `s.linkName` variable is a string that determines the dimension item for custom links, download links, or exit links (depending on what [`s.linkType`](linktype.md) is).
 Puede contener hasta 100 bytes.

 >[!TIP]
 >